The Louisiana Egg Commission

 The Louisiana Egg Commission was created in 1968 within the Louisiana Department of Agriculture with its domicile at

-The commission consist of nine members appointed by the commissioner and confirmed by the Senate.
+B. The commission consist of seven members appointed by the commissioner and confirmed by the Senate.

 (1) Two members shall be active egg producers.